shsagir/play-area-sync/docs/git-deployment.md

 ### The branch name counts

 While you can have as many Git branches you want, only changes in certain branches will be deployed.
-Besides the `master` Branch also any branch named like the App itself - `{{app-name}}`, if that's the name of your App - will be considered.
-The latter helps when working with [multi staging setups](multi-staging).
+The `master` branch us the default one.

+### Branching for multi-staging setups

+Usually, only the remote Git `master` branch will be deployed.
+With the Professional Apps you can also create a branch with the same name as your App, which will be preferred over the master branch.
+That way it is easier to set up a [multi-staging environment](multi-staging).

 ### Deployment file